There’s one big reason that political candidates for office – especially local candidates – send nice glossy mailers to the voters.

 Video however gets more engagement than posts of pictures and still images.

-This isn’t unique to Mark Zuckerberg’s social media baby, it’s been true long before the Internet.
+This isn’t unique to Mark Zuckerberg’s social media baby.

-Visuals win out over text time after time, so your glossy mailers need to be visual.
+Visuals beat text time after time, so your glossy mailers need to be visual.

-The artwork and the pictures need to be good.
-And you should have as many pictures as possible.
+The artwork and pictures need to be good so have as many pictures as possible.

-This doesn’t mean you have only pictures in your glossy mailers, but having half of the space for images and half for text is a good goal to shoot for.
+This doesn’t mean you have only pictures in your glossy mailers, but having half of the space for images and half for text is a good goal.

-But this exception actually proves the rule as the endorsement list as a whole is actually a great visual image for the voters to get a snapshot of your supporters.
+But this exception actually proves the rule as a large endorsement list is actually a great visual image of a candidate’s broad level of support.